 And every town on the way, from little ol’ Kerrick (pop.
 64) to big ol’ Askov (pop.
 346, with their own high school and everything!) has their town watering hole.
 Trucks and cars will be arranged “aisle-esque” in the gravel parking lot; snowmobiles and four-wheelers might be lined up near the back of the lot; and motorcycles might be grouped near the entrance.
 Big banners are hung to welcome hunters, snowmobilers, and Vikings fans.

 It would be easy to assume the bars on Highway 23 are just bars, offering little to eat but perhaps frozen pizzas or deep-fryer schlock.
 But in reality, the establishments on this highway are delivering roadside meals with care.
-A good meal isn’t hard to find on my turf.

 Take Doc’s on 23, in big ol’ Askov.
 Tara Dobosenski and Jimmy Kroon – who own the original Doc’s in Sturgeon Lake – expanded their brand where the old Ringers Bar stood.
 That’s where I had a cake-like meatloaf coated in a dense, dark gravy on my first visit.
 I’d slice off bites of meatloaf, smear them through a side of mashed potatoes, fit 97 percent of that into my mouth, and three percent on/in my nose.